Who Wants to Sleep?

 Who Wants to Sleep?
-(Das Liebeskarussell) is a 1965 Austrian-West German comedy film directed by Rolf Thiele, Axel von Ambesser and Alfred Weidenmann and starring Curd Jürgens, Anita Ekberg, and Catherine Deneuve.
+(Das Liebeskarussell) is a 1965 Austrian comedy film directed by Rolf Thiele, Axel von Ambesser and Alfred Weidenmann and starring Curd Jürgens, Anita Ekberg, and Catherine Deneuve.
 It consists of a series of episodic tales about the relationships of the characters.

 It was shot at the Sievering Studios in Vienna.
 The film's sets were designed by the art director Herta Hareiter.